dfinity/motoko/design/StableRegions-20230209.md

 ## Questions and answers

-### Q: What determines the 8MB non-empty region mimimum?
+### Q: What determines the 8MB non-empty region minimum?

 This size comes from wanting to grow a region by more than one page at a time (in terms of the way that the canister interacts with the